 Absence surveys indicate that absences of 8 days or more account for approximately 1/3 of total absence.
-Long term absence is defined as an absence of four weeks or more and these account for approximately 1/5 of total absence.
-Given the instances of long term absence, it’s important that you have a strategy both for managing the absence and the return to work.
+There is no definitive guide on what makes an absence long term but it’s generally considered as an absence of four weeks or more.
+These account for approximately 1/5 of total absence.
+Given the instances of long term absence, it’s important that you have a strategy both for managing the long term sickness and the return to work.

 The majority of employees have genuine reasons for being off sick and especially where long term absence is concerned, they will need support during their recovery and return to work.